MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning: Introduction

-The rest of this article are organized as follows: Chapter 2 will discuss some research related to this article, including two parts: network embedding and graph neural networks.
-Chapter 3 introduces our proposed method in detail.
-We will conduct rich experiments, compare with the benchmark method, and discuss and analyze the experimental results in Chapter 4.
-Finally, we will conclude this paper in Conclusion section.
+The rest of this article is organized as follows: We start with some preliminaries in Chapter 2.
+Chapter 3 discusses related researches about heterogeneous graph neural networks.
+Chapter 4 introduces our proposed method in detail.
+We then conduct extensive experiments, compare with the benchmark methods, and discuss and analyze the results in Chapter 5.
+Finally, we conclude in the Conclusion section.